 Power Supplies

-Power supplies, or power supply units (PSUs), are essential devices that generate and regulate electrical currents to power electronics, machinery, and industrial and commercial systems.
-These units ensure reliable energy distribution, supporting the vast array of technology that drives modern life.
+Power supplies, also known as power supply units or PSUs, are devices that generate, convert, and regulate electrical currents to deliver stable power to electronics, machinery, and industrial and commercial systems.
+These power supply units ensure consistent energy distribution, supporting the wide range of technology that powers modern operations across consumer, commercial, and industrial settings.

 The History of Power Supplies